resources / blog /

 The challenge isn’t only forgetting deadlines.
 Sometimes the product genuinely fails on the last day.
 If you file then, you need confidence the claim will still be honored.

-For warranty Platforms:
+For warranty platforms:

 The best practice is to freeze eligibility at the moment of claim submission.
 Without that safeguard, valid claims can slip through just because reviews take longer than coverage dates allow.